Smirkey/powerboxes/bindings/README.md

 [![versions](https://img.shields.io/pypi/pyversions/powerboxes.svg)](https://github.com/smirkey/powerboxes)

 # <div align="center"> PowerBoxes </div>
 Powerboxes is a package containing utility functions for transforming bounding boxes and computing metrics.
-It is implemented in Rust with python bindings.
+It is implemented in both Python and Rust.
-It shows a significant speedup over the equivalent numpy implementations in Python, or other libraries such as [shapely](https://github.com/shapely/shapely).
+It shows a significant speedup over the equivalent numpy implementations in Python, or other libraries such as [shapely](https://github.com/shapely/shapely) or [torchvision](https://pytorch.org/vision/main/ops.html).

 ## Installation